First UK Food Safety Research Network projects funded to deliver safer foods

-Dr Sudhakar Bhandare from the University of Nottingham is partnering with Prof Margaret Crumlish from the University of Stirling, with support from a seafood processor and Food Standards Scotland in this project to trial the use of bacteriophages in the post-harvest biocontrol of Listeria in salmon and trout products, which not only would bolster public health, but also reduce food waste, extend product shelf life, and further promote these seafoods as part of a healthy human diet.
+Dr Sudhakar Bhandare from the University of Nottingham is partnering with Prof Margaret Crumlish from the University of Stirling, with support from a seafood processor in this project to trial the use of bacteriophages in the post-harvest biocontrol of Listeria in salmon and trout products, which not only would bolster public health, but also reduce food waste, extend product shelf life, and further promote these seafoods as part of a healthy human diet.

 Profiling microbial communities in Acheta domesticus production systems for risk assessment and evaluation, and development of best practice approaches

 Insect farming is a promising source of protein to address challenges of food security and the need for more sustainable diets.
 Crickets (Acheta domesticus) are at forefront of this drive for sustainable protein, but there are concerns about a lack of knowledge of the microbial risks associated with large-scale intense insect farming; what are the sources of contamination, how do insects interact with pathogens, how long do they persist and how can they be detected?

 Dr Edward Fox from Northumbria University is working with the UK Edible Insect Association (formerly the Woven Network) in this project to address these issues by providing the first detailed landscape of the microbial communities associated with cricket farming, and the associated risks to food safety.